inspiredminds/contao-event-registration/README.md

 ## Multiple Registrations

 Starting with version `2.2.0` you can also allow visitors to register for multiple events at once.
-For this there now two new features:
+For this there are now two new features:

-* An _Event registration calendar_ front end module which renders a normal calendar (just like the regular calendar) module with a checkbox for each event in the calendar.
+* An _Event registration calendar_ front end module which renders a normal calendar module  (just like the regular calendar) with a checkbox for each event in the calendar.
 * A _Selected event_ form field, which will display and later process the selection in a form of the form generator.

 Overall the following needs to be done to use this feature: